mxjp/gluon/README.md

 ```

 ## Components
-Gluon has no special component system.
-Instead components are just functions that return content and take arbitrary inputs.
-When used with JSX syntax, functions are called with the properties object as the first parameter.
+On gluon, components are simple functions that return content and take arbitrary inputs.
+When used with JSX syntax, props are passed as the first argument.
 ```tsx
 import { mount, Signal } from "@mxjp/gluon";